CHILLERS & AC UNITS.

 capacity system.
 Typically a DX system is not used for systems larger than 100 ton capacity.
 Use the cooling

-load software given on the "Hvac Software" link above to determine the required capacity.
+load software given under Member Resources button on the left to determine the required capacity.
 Further

 variations of applications are as follows.